 On January 1, 2011, the Corporation completed a business transaction with Rockex Limited ("Old Rockex") pursuant to a "three cornered" amalgamation (the "Amalgamation") involving the Corporation, Old Rockex and 1837427 Ontario Inc. ("Subco"), a whollyowned subsidiary of the Corporation.
 The Corporation acquired all of the issued and outstanding shares of Old Rockex which amalgamated with Subco to form a new amalgamated corporation which was a wholly-owned subsidiary of the Corporation and also called Rockex Limited.
-In connection with the Amalgamation, the Corporation issued one common share of the Corporation with the Amalgamation, the Corporation issued one common share of the Corporation share of Old Rockex previously held by the shareholders of Old Rockex (see Note 4).
+In connection with the Amalgamation, the Corporation issued one common share of the Corporation for each one common share of Old Rockex previously held by the shareholders of Old Rockex (see Note 4).
 Effective January 1, 2012, the Corporation and its wholly owned subsidiary, Rockex Limited, amalgamated pursuant to the provisions of the Business Corporations Act (Ontario) to simply the Corporation's corporate structure.